 Phander Valley Accommodation

-There are a limited number of residential and limited accommodation in Phander – where you live depending on your budget.
+There are a limited number of residential and limited accommodations in Phander – where you live depending on your budget.
 Keep in mind that prices may rise over the course of a season due to demand.

 Things to do in Phander